RicardoCLake/FlutterSite/README.md

 # FlutterSites

-Rick trying to create sites with flutter
+Rick trying to create sites with flutter.

+(index.html is pointing to first_site)